GoogleCloudPlatform/DataflowJavaSDK/README.md

 [Apache Beam repository](https://github.com/apache/beam).

 [General usage](https://cloud.google.com/dataflow/getting-started) of Google Cloud Dataflow does **not** require use of this repository.
-Instead:
+Instead, you can do any one of the following:

-1. depend directly on a specific [version](https://cloud.google.com/dataflow/downloads) of the SDK in the [Maven Central Repository](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22com.google.cloud.dataflow%22) by adding the following dependency to development
+1. Depend directly on a specific [version](https://cloud.google.com/dataflow/downloads) of the SDK in the [Maven Central Repository](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22com.google.cloud.dataflow%22) by adding the following dependency to development